Performance Year: 2021

 Molly has also garnered acclaim for her work crossing genres in classical, folk, and contemporary music.
 She was dubbed “pure radiance” by The Los Angeles Times for her work with Bang on a Can All-Stars in Steel Hammer.
 She is a festival soloist at the Staunton Music Festival, and appears as a featured soloist at the Carmel Bach Festival.
 She was a featured soloist on Trinity wall Street’s Grammy Nominated recording of Handel’s Israel in Egypt.
 She has performed as a soloist in international venues Shostakovich Hall in St Petersburg, Teatro National de Costa Rica, the Arts Center of NYU Abu Dhabi in the United Arab Emirates, Vancouver’s Chan Centre, San Cristobal Cathedral in Havana, Cuba and the Carmen Alto Convent in Quito, Ecuador.

-Molly will be joined by fellow TENET Vocal Artists, Jolle Greenleaf and Virginia Kelsey Warnken, to present The Secret Lover, a concert presented by Arizona Early Music Society that will take place at Grace St. Paul’s Episcopal Church on Sunday, January 26, 2021 at 3:00 p.m.
+Molly will be joined by fellow TENET Vocal Artists, Jolle Greenleaf and Virginia Kelsey Warnken, to present The Secret Lover, a concert presented by Arizona Early Music Society that will premiere as a streaming concert on Sunday, January 24, 2021 at 3:00 p.m.
 MST (5:00 p.m.
 EST).
 The concert will be available to ticket holders on demand until April 20, 2021.